 \section{Introduction}

-{The Skyrme model \cite{Skyrme} is a (3+1)-dimensional nonlinear field theory conceived initially to study some nonperturbative aspects of quantum Chromodynamics (QCD); for instance, it provides physical properties of hadrons and nuclei \cite{Adkins_2} compatible with the low-energy regimen of QCD.
+The Skyrme model \cite{Skyrme} is a (3+1)-dimensional nonlinear field theory conceived initially to study some nonperturbative aspects of quantum Chromodynamics (QCD); for example, it provides physical properties of hadrons and nuclei \cite{Adkins_2} compatible with the low-energy regimen of QCD.
 The hadrons described by the Skyrme model emerge as topological solitons, so-called skyrmions.
-The (3+1)-dimensional or planar version \cite{Piette}, known as the baby Skyrme model, is a laboratory to study many aspects of the original Skyrme model.
-Besides, planar versions have attracted} the community's attention because they are used or come up in the description of various physical systems, e.g., in condensed matter \cite{Volovik_3}, in the quantum Hall effect \cite{Sondhi_4}, Bose-Einstein condensates \cite{Khawaja_5}, superconductors \cite{Zuyzin_7}, and magnetic materials \cite{Binz_6}, including recent investigations with the Dzyaloshinsky–Moriya interaction \cite{Dohi,BJSchroers}.

-Like the original version, the baby Skyrme model consists of a $O(3)$ nonlinear sigma term (a quadratic kinetic term), the Skyrme term (a quartic kinetic term), and a potential $V( \vec{\phi}_{n}) = V(\vec{\phi}\cdot \hat{n}) $ (a non-derivative one). {The presence of such a potential is obligatory because it stabilizes the solitons \cite{Hobart_10}.} The Skyrme field $\vec{\phi}$ is a three-component vector of scalar fields $\vec{\phi}=\left( \phi_{1}, \phi_{2} ,\phi _{3}\right) $ which complies with $\vec{\phi}\cdot \vec{\phi}=1$.
-This field describes a spherical surface denoted by $\mathbb{S}^{2} $.
-The vector $\hat{n}$ $\in \mathbb{S}^{2}$ gives preference to a direction in the internal space of the sphere.
-The Skyrme model {is invariant} under the $SO(3)$ symmetry, while the auto-interaction potential partially breaks this symmetry, {keeping the $SO(2)$ symmetry unchanged (which is isomorphic to the $U(1)$ one).} The self-interaction potential must satisfy the following condition $V\left( \phi _{n}\right) \rightarrow 0$ when $\phi_{n}\rightarrow 1$, is known as the single vacuum configuration. {Although the baby Skyrme model describes stable solitons, it does not support a Bogomol'nyi-Prasad-Sommerfield (BPS) structure \cite{Bogomol}, i.e., an energy lower-bound (the Bogomol'nyi bound) and a set of self-dual equations providing solitons that saturate this energy bound.} On the other hand, in the absence of the sigma term arises the so-called restricted baby Skyrme model \cite{Gisiger}, which supports BPS or self-dual configurations \cite{Adam085007}.
+The (2+1)-dimensional or planar version \cite {Piette}, known as the baby Skyrme model, is a laboratory to study many aspects of the original Skyrme model.
+Like the original version, the baby Skyrme model consists of a $O(3)$ nonlinear sigma term, the Skyrme one, and a nonlinear potential, $V(\hat{n}\cdot \vec{\phi})$, stabilizing the solitons \cite{Hobart_10}.
+The Skyrme field $\vec{\phi}$ is a unit three-component vector of scalar fields $\vec{\phi} =\left(\phi_{1}, \phi_{2}, \phi _{3} \right)$ obeying $\vec{\phi} \cdot\vec{\phi}=1$, so describing the unit sphere $\mathbb{S}^{2}$.
+The unitary vector $\hat{n}$ gives a preferential direction in the internal space $\mathbb{S}^{2}$ \cite {fnote}.
+The Skyrme model is invariant under the $SO(3)$ symmetry, while the potential partially breaks this symmetry, keeping the $SO(2)$ symmetry unchanged (which is isomorphic to the $U(1)$ one).
+Further, the potential must satisfy the condition $V\left( \phi _{n}\right) \rightarrow 0$ when $ \phi_{n}\rightarrow 1$, known as the single vacuum configuration.
+Although the baby Skyrme model describes stable solitons, it does not support a Bogomol'nyi-Prasad-Sommerfield (BPS) structure \cite{Bogomol}, i.e., an energy lower-bound (the Bogomol'nyi bound) and a set of self-dual equations providing solitons that saturate this energy bound.
+On the other hand, in the absence of the sigma term arises the so-called restricted baby Skyrme model \cite{Gisiger}, which supports BPS or self-dual configurations \cite {Adam085007}.